awslabs/harmonix/website/docs/techdocs/architecture.md

 The below diagram illustrates the AWS cloud components that make up an environment provider that could be used to host a containerized application.

 Every provider must include a security role for Backstage CICD pipelines to use to provision and update applications in a specific AWS account and region.
 Providers's must also contain an operations role, which is assumed by the Backstage portal to grant it access to execute the operations that portal users are choosing.
-The final requirement of a provider is that it must contain an audit table, which OPA uses to track user actions made to applications running on the provider's account.
+The final requirement of a provider is that it must contain an audit table, which Harmonix uses to track user actions made to applications running on the provider's account.

 Providers can also commonly include networking configurations, encryption keys, and secrets.